We asked our tech expert how to build a smart home

 One of the best models is the Level Keyless Entry: “Level’s smart locks are my favorite because they don’t look like smart locks (which are often bulky, gaudy or both).
 This one has the advantage of working with Apple Homekit, and the upgraded model has a fingerprint reader,” according to Vasquez.

-Other suggestions for parts of your home to integrate include smart garage door openers, pet-related devices like motion-sensing cameras with treat dispensers and Smart TVs compatible with Alexa.
+Other suggestions for parts of your home to integrate include smart garage door openers and Smart TVs compatible with Alexa.
 Also check appliances like your washer and dryer to see if they’re compatible with smart home hubs.

 Smart thermostats